Important COVID-19 Policy Updates

 Additionally, people may have to leave the island if they need to isolate or quarantine because of exposure, they do not comply with Star’s health and safety policies, or other reasons as deemed necessary by management.

 For people who live within driving distance of Portsmouth, leaving the island early may not pose a significant logistical challenge.
 However, those without easy access to off-island housing should have an Alternative Travel Plan in place.
 Star Island will provide boat transportation but is not able to provide travel assistance, lodging, or housing once off the island.

 What to Expect on Star

 Last year we had no known cases of COVID-19 during the conference season on Star Island, which is a testament to our community respecting and following our COVID-19 policies and procedures.
 For this reason, the same systems will be in place to protect our community – and yet we are mindful that the current variants are more contagious than previous versions.
 Outdoor and indoor dining options will both be available.
 Housekeeping will continue to limit contact inside guest rooms, and we will continue our augmented cleaning services in bathrooms and public spaces.
 We will offer outdoor programming whenever possible.
 We will use drop-off locations to deliver luggage, with the option to have luggage delivered directly to rooms upon request if needed.

 Star Island will continue to welcome day visitors to the island this summer, regardless of vaccination status.
-To start the season, day visitors will not be permitted inside buildings, except for the Brookfield bathrooms.
-Day visitors will be permitted on designated porches this summer, but not on the front porch during mealtimes.
+Day visitors are not permitted inside buildings, except for the Brookfield bathrooms, gift shop, and marine lab (masks required).
 Only day visitors who are fully vaccinated and have furnished proof thereof will be permitted to stay over on the island for extended periods of time.

 Thank You for Doing Your Part!